lancedb/lancedb/docs/src/python/arrow.md

 ## Vector Search

-We can now perform similarity search via `LanceDB` Python API.
+We can now perform similarity search via the `LanceDB` Python API.

 ```py
 # Open the table previously created.